purnesh42H/Event-Management/README.md

 2) It provides the features to schedule, organize and run invitation and approval workflows within AX 2012.

-3) Go through the documents under "project documents" directory.
+3) Go through the documents under [project documents](Project%20documents) directory.

 4) It also sends outlook calendar invites as a step in workflow and posts event details on facebook and twitter, after workflow approval